holderdeord/hdo-puppet/README.md

     $ wget http://apt.puppetlabs.com/puppetlabs-release-precise.deb
     $ dpkg -i puppetlabs-release-precise.deb
     $ apt-get update
+    $ apt-get install puppet

-Configure node to talk to the puppetmaster by adding the following to /etc/puppet/puppet.conf:
+Configure the node to talk to the puppetmaster by adding the following to /etc/puppet/puppet.conf:

     [agent]
     server = puppet.holderdeord.no
     pluginsync = true

+Then do the sign the SSL certificate as described [here](http://docs.puppetlabs.com/learning/agent_master_basic.html).

 ### Creating the Vagrant .box image